microsoft/TypeScript-wiki/Breaking-Changes.md

 # TypeScript 1.6

+For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+1.6%22+label%3A%22breaking+change%22).

 #### Module body is parsed in strict mode

 In accordance with [the ES6 spec](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-strict-mode-code), module bodies are now parsed in strict mode. module bodies will behave as if `"use strict"` was defined at the top of their scope; this includes flagging the use of `arguments` and `eval` as variable or parameter names, use of future reserved words as variables or parameters, use of octal numeric literals, etc..